Software-Hardware-Integration-Lab/Documentation/docs/Getting-Started/Usage-Guide/Deploy-Core-Infrastructure/index.md

 The core infrastructure is where the main configurations reside for the MSM product.
 Once this is deployed, the configurations can be customized and the lifecycle management system can be used.

-After deployment, the only parts of the core infrastructure that can't be touched are the `security groups`, `Intune scope tags` and `AAD Administrative Units`.
+After deployment, the only parts of the core infrastructure that can't be touched are the `security groups`, `Intune scope tags` and `Entra ID Administrative Units`.
 All other items can be modified, including the device configurations, autopilot profiles and conditional access.

 ---